The Department of Medicinal Chemistry has announced that Shyam Sathyamoorthi and Jingxin Wang will join the KU School of Pharmacy faculty in July.

 His attention will focus on developing practical, scalable routes to heretofore unsynthesized natural products having anti-fungal, anti-viral or anti-bacterial activity.
 In parallel with this, he will focus primarily on transition metal-catalyzed processes in frontier areas of organic research, such C–H functionalization, decarbonylative etherification and photoredox catalysis.

-Jingxin Wang graduated with a B.S. in chemistry from Peking University, China, where he received an introduction to computational chemistry and transition-metal catalysis.
-He completed his Ph.D. in chemistry at the University of Maryland, College Park, wherehe synthesized novel molecules to combat bacterial antibiotic resistance.
-He then joined professor Jun Liu’s laboratory at Johns Hopkins University and conducted research on a novel drug modality using small molecules to induce protein-protein interaction.
+Jingxin Wang graduated with a B.S. in chemistry from Peking University, China, where he received an introduction to computational chemistry and transition-metal catalysis (advisor: Prof. Zhi-Xiang Yu).
+He completed his Ph.D. in chemistry at the University of Maryland, College Park, under the guidance of Prof. Herman Sintim, where he synthesized novel molecules to combat bacterial antibiotic resistance.
+He then joined Prof. Jun Liu’s laboratory at Johns Hopkins University and conducted research on a novel drug modality using small molecules to induce protein-protein interaction.

-He is currently a postdoctoral researcher in Professor Peter Schultz’s laboratory at the Scripps Research Institute, where he is performing high-throughput screening, assay development and target validation for novel viral and cancer immunotherapy, as well as identifying molecules that interfere with pre-mRNA splicing.
+He is currently a postdoctoral researcher in Prof. Peter Schultz and Dr. Kristen Johnson’s laboratory at the Scripps Research Institute, where he is performing high-throughput screening, assay development and target validation for novel viral and cancer immunotherapy, as well as identifying molecules that interfere with pre-mRNA splicing.
 He recently elucidated the mechanism of action of RG-7916, a first-in-class small molecule drug candidate for spinal muscular atrophy (SMA).
 At KU, he plans to extend his research into discovery of small molecules that can correct aberrant splicing resulting from disease-causing mutations in DNA.